KamiHateOmg/TwitchBooster/README.md

 ### Sirop
    Founder of the second Twitch Game discord in July 2016.
 The Damben server flops and empties of members who go to the second server.

+### Jewstice
-Jewstice: Participates in the founding of the new Twitch Game.
+   Participates in the founding of the new Twitch Game.
 He becomes one of the main protagonists of the period, laying the foundations for the Twitch Booster virus, which he codes clumsily and rudimentarily.
 He led numerous raids and started the War of Discords in March 2017.

+### Sneus
-Sneus: Founder of Risiraid in March 2017, a new raid server.
+   Founder of Risiraid in March 2017, a new raid server.
 He greatly improves the virus with Gin and makes it presentable which increases the power of raids tenfold.
 He created a new SneusRaid server following a disagreement with Gin shortly after an IRL with him and Pike.

+### Gin / Sejo
-Gin / Sejo: Risiraid Admin
+   Risiraid Admin

+### Pike
-Pike: Risiraid admin
+   Risiraid admin

+### Fripinside
-Fripinside: Leaves Risiraid and creates his own server ExoodArmy more open to newfags in order to spread the word about the virus.
+   Leaves Risiraid and creates his own server ExoodArmy more open to newfags in order to spread the word about the virus.
 Particularly young and immature.
 </details>